Klubbers0/MechaCar_Statistical_Analysis/README.md

 ![pic7](https://github.com/Klubbers0/MechaCar_Statistical_Analysis/blob/892f488892d1c08fc64b565ab0f33e4b34cb9a24/image7.PNG)

 ## Study Design: MechaCar vs Competition
-* *V=A statistical study that can quantify how the MechaCar performs against the competition* *
+ *A statistical study that can quantify how the MechaCar performs against the competition*

-*What metric or metrics are you going to test?
+ *What metric or metrics are you going to test?*

+The focus of our test would be to evaluate MechaCar's city and highway fuel efficiency in comparison to various competitors' vehicles.

-What is the null hypothesis or alternative hypothesis?
+* *What is the null hypothesis or alternative hypothesis?
 What statistical test would you use to test the hypothesis?
 And why?
-What data is needed to run the statistical test?*
+What data is needed to run the statistical test?* *